|Copyright: Richard Beghin (ricx)

 Only registered TrekNature members may rate photo notes.

 |You must be logged in to start a discussion.|

-Ciao Rich, great timing for an interesting macro, splendid light, excellent sharpness and wonderful natural colors, very well done my friend, have a good Sunday, ciao Silvio
+Ciao Richard, great macro of beautiful flower on a lovely blurry BG, splendid sharpness and wonderful colors, very well done my friend, ciao Silvio